ekcoyle/learningtorecognizeharassment/README.md

-This is an educational siumlation designed to teach student journalists to recognize harassment and to recognize steps they might take to try to protect themselves if they believe they are being harassed.
+This is an educational simlation designed to teach student journalists to recognize harassment and to recognize steps they might take to try to protect themselves if they believe they are being harassed.